“Vincey” is a right-handed batsman and occasional right-arm medium bowler.

 In 2011 he enjoyed stand-out performances against Sussex (150), Warwickshire at Edgbaston (145), and Scotland in the Clydesdale Bank 40 competition (131) - in the latter registering one of the highest second-wicket List A partnerships (232 with Jimmy Adams) ever recorded at the home of Hampshire Cricket.

 Vincey's honours include going past 1,000 career runs for the county while still a teenager – the second youngest in the county’s history behind Phil Mead.
-He has also played for England Under-19s in 2009-2010 and was selected for the England Performance Programme and Lions squads in the winter of 2011 alongside team-mate Danny Briggs.
+He has also played for England Under-19s in 2009-2010 and was selected for the England Performance Programme and Lions squads in the winters of 2011 and 2012.